fmidev/smartmet-rpm-build-all/README.md

 ## Other modules

-* docker-smartmet-cibase: definition for a base CI build docker image.
-Rebuilt every day on Dokcer hub
+* docker-smartmet-cibase: definition for a base CI build docker image
-* smartmet-rpm-build-all-trigger
 * smartmet-build-utils (useful if you need local builds)
 * other smartmet modules